Éamon de Valera became the President of Ireland on June 25, 1959.

 He was active in politics for over half a century.
-After Ireland gained independence, De Valera founded the Fianna Fail party, oversaw the drafting of the Constitution of Ireland, and led Ireland during the dangerous years of WWII.
-He served three terms as Taoiseach (Prime minister) before becoming President of Ireland (a largely ceremonial role) in 1959.
+After Ireland gained independence, De Valera founded the Fianna Fáil party, oversaw the drafting of the Constitution of Ireland, and led Ireland during the dangerous years of WWII.
+He served three terms as Taoiseach (Prime Minister) before becoming President of Ireland (a largely ceremonial role) in 1959.
 He held that position for 14 years.

-Over the years his political creed evolved from militant republicanism to social and cultural conservatism.
-While he has many supporters, he also has many detractors who’ve raised an eyebrow at his character, calling him austere, anxious or devious.
+Over the years, his political creed evolved from militant republicanism to social and cultural conservatism.
+While he has many supporters, he also has many detractors who’ve raised an eyebrow at his character, calling him austere, anxious, or devious.

-Questions have been raised about his behavior during the Easter Rising as well: his supporters claim he showed excellent leadership skills and meticulous planning abilities, and his detractors claim he suffered a nervous breakdown.
+Questions have been raised about his behavior during the Easter Rising as well.
+His supporters claim he showed excellent leadership skills and meticulous planning abilities, and his detractors claim he suffered a nervous breakdown.

 De Valera was born in New York and died in Blackrock, Co Dublin at age 92.
 He is one of the many famous Irish people, along with Charles Parnell, Daniel O’Connell, and Michael Collins, buried in Dublin’s Glasnevin Cemetery.